sdpalley/docs.erisindustries.com/tutorials/services-making.md

 touch Dockerfile
 ```

-Then open the Dockerfile in your favorite text editor.
+Then open the Dockerfile in your favorite text editor, and add the following line:

 ```docker
 FROM node:4-onbuild